kadirlofca/kadirlofca-portfolio/src/projects/markdowns/quick-character.md

         }
 ```

-This helps with my goal of having an excellent developer experience by logically sorting functions in the file.
+This helps with my goal of having an excellent developer experience by logically sorting functions.